pieteradejong/tvshowchat/README.md

 ## Quick Start

-The repository already includes the full `btvs_all_seasons.json` dataset (Seasons 1–7).
-You only need to crawl if you want to refresh the source data.
+The repository includes the complete `btvs_all_seasons.json` dataset (all 7 seasons, 144 episodes).
+The pipeline is fully set up and verified.

 1. **Initialize dependencies & environment**
    ```bash
    ./init.sh
    ```
-   Creates/updates the Python 3.11+ virtualenv, installs requirements, prepares data directories, and downloads the embedding model.
+   Creates/updates the Python 3.12 virtualenv, installs requirements, prepares data directories, and downloads the embedding model.

-2. **Run the backend (FastAPI + Chroma)**
+2. **Run the backend (FastAPI + ChromaDB)**
    ```bash
    ./run.sh
    ```
-   Starts the API at http://localhost:8000 and ensures the document store/ChromaDB are populated from the existing dataset.
+   Starts the API at http://localhost:8000.
+The document store and ChromaDB will auto-populate from the existing dataset on first startup.

 3. **Run the frontend (React/Vite)**
    ```bash